jinxin-wang/RNAseq_Pipeline/workflow/rules/README.md

 -c MINIMUM_COVERAGE, --minCov=MINIMUM_COVERAGE

-Minimum number of read mapped to a transcript. default=10
+Minimum number of read mapped to a transcript. **default=10， set to 30 in the rule. **